 We are committed to providing safe, effective healthcare products that meet women’s needs whilst striving to deliver a superior user experience and unsurpassed levels of quality, performance and design.

-Clearblue® products are regulated in Europe by a variety of agencies acting under the European In-Vitro Diagnostics (IVD) Directive 98/79/EC, in the USA by the Food and Drug Administration (FDA) acting under the Code of Federal Regulations (CFR), Title 21, Part 809 and in other countries by their own national regulatory bodies.
+Clearblue products are regulated in Europe by authorities acting under the European in vitro Medical Devices Regulations (2017/746) and the European in vitro Diagnostic Medical Devices Directive (98/79/EC), US FDA under the Code of Federal Regulations (CFR), and globally by country specific regulatory authorities including Health Canada, Australian Therapeutic Goods Administration, Japan’s Pharmaceuticals & Medical Devices Agency and ANVISA in Brazil.
 The laws and regulations enforced by these national regulatory bodies are intended to ensure that medical devices are safe and effective and that these products are honestly, accurately and informatively represented to the public.
+SPD adheres to these practices through implementation of the Medical Device Single Audit Program (MDSAP) which entails a single regulatory audit to satisfy the relevant requirements of the regulatory authorities participating in the program.